burrowers/garble/README.md

 Most of these can improve with time and effort.
 The purpose of this section is to document the current shortcomings of this tool.

-* Exported methods and fields are never garbled at the moment, since they could be required by interfaces and reflection.
+* Exported methods are never garbled at the moment, since they could be required by interfaces and reflection.
 This area is a work in progress.

 * Functions implemented outside Go, such as assembly, aren't garbled since we